contiv-experimental/volplugin/README.md

 You will also want to `make ssh` to ssh into the `mon0` VM to follow along.

-1. Start the volmaster with the sample `volmaster.json` file.
-It should live in `/etc/volmaster.json`.
-Start it by typing `volmaster /etc/volmaster.json` in the guest or by typing `make run-volmaster` from the host.
+1. Start the volmaster and volplugin: `make run`.
+This will hang until you hit ^C which will stop the started processes.
-1. Start the volplugin with the tenant name `tenant1`: `volplugin tenant1` on the guest, or `make run-volplugin` from the host.
+1. Start a container with `make container`, or specify one manually:
-1. `make ssh` in, and execute docker with the appropriate volume driver:
+ * `docker run -it -v <volname>:<volpath> --volume-driver tenant1 <image> <command>`
-   * `docker run  -it --volume-driver tenant1 -v tmp:/mnt ubuntu`
+   * Example: `docker run -it -v tmp:/mnt --volume-driver tenant1 ubuntu bash`
-1. You should have a volume on `/mnt` pointing at a `/dev/rbd#` device.
+1. You should have a volume mounted at your path, pointing at a `/dev/rbd#` device.
 Exit the shell to unmap the device.

 ### Build Instructions